Nikki Howes shares her top tips on how to market yourself as a therapist.

 So how does a therapist build a successful practise?
 What are the secrets?
 There is no magic formula but with a bit of hard work you can promote your practise and get referrals:

-There are many counsellor websites out there.
+There are many counselling websites out there.
 They range from the ridiculous to the sublime.
 Be wary of companies offering outdated web template designs, it is not the 1970’s so yin yang and rainbow themes are best left in the past.
 Go for something that looks clean and professional.
-I have been very happy with Therapy Webgenie which is the leading provider of websites for therapists, clinics and retreats.
+I have been very happy with the Wix website builder which enables you to create a very professional and attractive site, with no web development skills at all.
+It is worth paying a small amount for the pro version, you won’t need to have adverts on your site and you can have your own professional domain name.
+Similarly please don’t use pictures from your last holiday (yes really I have seen this on therapist websites) you need a good head and shoulders professional-looking shot.

 For most therapy businesses ‘you’ are are the business, so make sure that you have a photograph or yourself on the website!
 Even better make a welcoming video – nothing is better for building trust and ease when people are building up to getting in touch.
 Video doesn’t need to be expensive or complicated: smartphones these days take amazing quality videos, that you can save to Youtube and then embed on your website in minutes.